Steve Redgrave: World Championships

 At the World Rowing Championships he won nine gold medals, two silvers, and a bronze.

 He won the World Championship for Indoor rowing in 1991.

 Henley Royal Regatta

-He competed at Henley Royal Regatta for more than two decades, winning: the Silver Goblets & Nickalls' Challenge Cup for coxless pairs seven times (twice with Andy Holmes, once with Simon Berrisford and four times with Matthew Pinsent); the Stewards' Challenge Cup for coxless fours five times; the Diamond Challenge Sculls twice; the Double Sculls Challenge Cup with Eric Sims then with Adam Clift; and the Queen Mother Challenge Cup for quadruple sculls.
+He competed at Henley Royal Regatta for more than two decades, winning: the Silver Goblets & Nickalls' Challenge Cup for coxless pairs seven times (twice with Andy Holmes, once with Simon Berrisford and four times with Matthew Pinsent); the Stewards' Challenge Cup for coxless fours five times; the Diamond Challenge Sculls twice; the Prince Philip Challenge Cup for coxed fours twice; the Double Sculls Challenge Cup with Eric Sims then with Adam Clift; and the Queen Mother Challenge Cup for quadruple sculls.

 Wingfield Sculls

 He won the Wingfield Sculls for single scullers five times between 1985 and 1989.

 Life after rowing

 In April 2006 Redgrave completed his third London Marathon, raising a record £1,800,000 for charity.

 He starred in Top Ground Gear Force for Sport Relief in 2008, where the Top Gear Team (Jeremy Clarkson, James May and Richard Hammond) took on Ground Force with predictable results, and trashed his garden.

-He launched his own Fairtrade Cotton Brand of clothing called FiveG, which is sold in Debenhams department stores.
+He launched his own Fairtrade Cotton Brand of clothing called FiveG, which was sold in Debenhams department stores.

 He was involved in starting a rowing academy in India at Lavasa, the new Hill City being developed near Pune City.

 In April 2008, Redgrave took part in the Olympic Torch relay for the games in Beijing, and he went on to be one of the final torch-bearers for the 2012 Summer Olympics in London, carrying the torch into the stadium, where seven young athletes shared the task of lighting the cauldron at the opening ceremony.

 He was named a Patron of the Jaguar Academy of Sport in 2010.

 In 2012, he took up kayaking and attempted the Devizes-to-Westminster marathon kayak race, but had to withdraw halfway through due to tiredness.

 He rowed on the Gloriana as part of the royal pageant for the Diamond Jubilee of Elizabeth II.

 In August 2014, Redgrave was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 In May 2018, Redgrave assumed the High-Level Performance Director role for the Chinese Rowing Association to help China's rowing team's target of one gold medal at the Tokyo 2020 Games and two golds at Paris 2024.

+In 2025, Redgrave is set to appear as a contestant on the seventeenth series of Dancing on Ice.